La Casa de Don Pedro is committed to providing our community with the information needed to exercise our right to vote.

 There are three ways to vote:

 - Mail your ballot by dropping it off at any Secure Mail Ballot Drop Box.
 Find the drop box closest to you here.
 In Newark the Drop Box is located in front of City Hall on the Green Street side.
-But be sure to drop off your ballot by October 20 to help ensure it is counted early and doesn’t delay any election results.

 This is what the Secure Mail Ballot Drop Box looks look like: